 Shaping the Future of Oral Health

-Today, the Ostrow School engages in cutting-edge research in areas as disparate as three-dimensional imaging, tooth morphogenesis, microbial pathogenesis, systems biology of craniofacial structures, and CMV-induced oral pathology.
+Today, Ostrow engages in cutting-edge research in areas as disparate as three-dimensional imaging, tooth morphogenesis, microbial pathogenesis, systems biology of craniofacial structures, and CMV-induced oral pathology.
 Scientists at the school are unraveling the mysteries of human genetics; decoding the chemical language of bacteria biofilms; revealing diagnostic biomarkers in human saliva; and much, much more.

 For more on Ostrow research, visit:

-The Ostrow School is also home to the USC Division of Biokinesiology and Physical Therapy and the USC Division of Occupational Science and Occupational Therapy.
+Ostrow is also home to the USC Division of Biokinesiology and Physical Therapy and the USC Mrs. T.H.
+Chan Division of Occupational Science and Occupational Therapy.
 Both of these top-ranked programs maintain robust research agendas.
 To learn more, please visit their respective websites at: